-The Solodev Cloud platform enables administrators to create multiple instances of the Solodev CMS system using containers.
-Containers allow administrators to host and deploy various services and applications on a variety of systems reliably and consistently.
-For example, containers allow administrators to create and deploy an instance of Solodev CMS for their production site and another instance for testing and development.
-In another example, administrators can create and deploy one instance of Solodev CMS that houses the site for their clients on the Eastern Coast of the United States and another that houses the site for their clients on the West Coast to better stagger the release of features, events, etc. With the added ability to set and manage permissions, administrators can enjoy enhanced security and provide better control over mission critical applications or tasks.
+Containers provides developers with a lightweight method of launching multiple applications and services on a public or private cluster.
+Containers allow developers to host and deploy various websites and apps on a variety of systems reliably and consistently.
+For example, containers allow developers to deploy an instance of Solodev CMS for their production site and another instance for testing and development.
+The power of containerized applications can be extended with the help of add-ons that are categorized for Solodev CMS as follows: Themes, Applications and Modules.
+With the added ability to set and manage permissions, administrators can enjoy enhanced security and provide better control over mission critical applications or tasks.

 Advantages of containers